-Web Services reviews the content of your site for messaging and consistency with the strategic priorities set forth by the unit, the UF AHC and the University of Florida, and makes recommendations on how to leverage those strategies and the strengths of the institutional brands to enhance your content.
+Web Services reviews the content of your site for messaging and consistency with the strategic priorities set forth by the unit, UF Health and the University of Florida, and makes recommendations on how to leverage those strategies and the strengths of the institutional brands to enhance your content.

 We review the site content for keywords, use of title tags and alt tags, and other organic Search Engine Optimization techniques to ensure the site is maximizing its potential for indexing high in searches.

 Information Architecture is concerned with the overall categorization of content within a web site (i.e. the grouping of similar content together in sections and in navigation menus).
 This is no easy challenge, as there are many different ways to organize the content, requiring extensive research and analysis to determine the best method for a particular audience, as well as periodic review and testing to refine the approach.